Brisbane Water: History

-Brisbane Water is part of the traditional lands of the Darkinjung and Kuringgai aboriginal peoples.
+Brisbane Water is part of the traditional lands of the Kuringgai-Awabakal Aboriginal peoples.
 Places of significance to Aboriginal people located in the area surrounding Brisbane Water that are listed on the Register of the National Estate include Daleys Point area and Staples Lookout, west of Woy Woy.

+The first documented contact between the two cultures appears to have occurred in June 1789, when Governor Arthur Phillip and Captain John Hunter led a party of 10 men to explore Broken Bay.
+They conversed with around twenty Aboriginal people whom they met within the shoaly harbour later known as Brisbane Water.

 Initial colonial explorers of the area were assisted by Bungaree, a leader of the Kuringgai tribe who went on to assist Phillip Parker King and Matthew Flinders in the circumnavigation of Australia.

 Twentieth century European settlement led to the development of an extensive local ferry network, including one supplying an otherwise isolated orphanage, a commuter service from Gosford to Woy Woy and a third operation dedicated to carrying farm produce.
 The last commuter ferries between Brisbane Water townships ceased in 1971.
 The only ferry service to exist now services the communities of Empire Bay, Davistown, Saratoga and Woy Woy and is operated by Central Coast Ferries.

 In 1973, local residents on Rileys Island requested a green ban after a development company intended to remove all native vegetation to make way for construction on the island.